 Duisburg The Duisburg property is located at the address known municipally as Schifferstrasse 80, Duisburg, Germany.
-The building is comprised of 217,915 square feet of leasable area, of which 205,300 square feet are of office use.
+The building is comprised of 217,919 square feet of leasable area, of which 205,300 square feet are of office use.
 It is fully occupied by one tenant and is arranged over eight floors and two basement floors with 200 underground parking spaces.
-The construction of the building was completed in 2008.
-The property is in very good condition and has an attractive glass and aluminum façade.
-The property consists of four building cores and has a flexible design due to its layout.
+The property consists of four building cores, has a flexible design due to its layout and an attractive glass and aluminum façade.
 The utilities, storage area and approximately 200 parking spaces are located in the two basement levels.
 A multi-storey car park located at an additional site in the vicinity provides 353 parking spaces.
 An additional 79 external parking spaces are located adjacent to the multi-storey car park.
 Inovalis has managed this property since 2014.

 Cologne The Cologne property is located at Aachener Strasse 1044, Cologne, Germany.
-It comprises a total are of 65,531 square feet for office space and 4,036 square feet for storage.
-The architecturally appealing asset was built in 2015 and is in excellent condition.
-It is fully occupied by one tenant and consists of five floors above ground, including staggered top floors with a roof terrace and an underground parking level.
+It comprises a total are of 65,504 square feet for office space and 4,036 square feet for storage.
+The asset was built in 2015 and is fully occupied by one tenant and consists of five floors above ground, including staggered top floors with a roof terrace and an underground parking level.
 The exterior of the building is characterized by a punch window façade with anthracite window frames and brick tiles.
 The office areas on the upper floors, which are connected through a hallway, benefit from flexible design.
 Inovalis has managed this property since 2015.

 Bad Homburg The property is a single building with five storeys plus three underground levels.
 The building was constructed in 2004.
 Occupied by six tenants, it has one main entrance, and the office areas could be subdivided into 3 units per floor.
 The property offers views of the Frankfurt skyline.
-Altogether the building comprises 109,103 square feet of leasable area.
+Altogether the building comprises 106,487 square feet of leasable area.
 The leasable area provides 77,662 square feet of office and 31,441 of other space (storage, common area and terrace).
 There are 207 parking spaces in the underground parking garage and in front of the building.
-The building is in good condition.
-The stunning architecture of the property offers high quality building materials and is built to the latest standards.
 The optimal horizontal and vertical divisibility of the building permits leases to several tenants.
 Inovalis has managed this property since 2007.